-Primary vaginal cancer is rare; these cancers account for 1% of gynecologic cancers in the US.
+Primary vaginal cancer is rare; these cancers account for 1 to 2% of gynecologic cancers in the United States.
 Metastases to the vagina or local extension from adjacent gynecologic structures is more common than primary tumors of the vagina.
-Average age at diagnosis is 60 to 65.
+Average age at diagnosis is 60 to 65 years.

 Risk factors for vaginal cancer include

 Most vaginal cancers are caused by persistent human papillomavirus (HPV) infection.
-Exposure to diethylstilbestrol in utero predisposes to clear cell adenocarcinoma of the vagina, which is a rare histologic type of vaginal cancer; mean age at diagnosis is 19.
+Exposure to diethylstilbestrol in utero predisposes to clear cell adenocarcinoma of the vagina, which is a rare histologic type of vaginal cancer; mean age at diagnosis is 19 years.

 Most (95%) primary vaginal cancers are squamous cell carcinomas; others include primary and secondary adenocarcinomas, secondary squamous cell carcinomas (in older women), clear cell adenocarcinomas (in young women), and melanomas.
 The most common vaginal sarcoma is sarcoma botryoides (embryonal rhabdomyosarcoma); peak incidence is at age 3 years.